Course Syllabus – Operating Systems

 This scale is subject to change; scoring in the ranges above guarantees you will receive at least the grade listed.

-Homework/Labs: You will be assigned several homework and lab assignments over the course of the semester.
+Homework/Labs: There will be several homework and lab assignments over the course of the semester.
 These assignments are designed to give you a chance to practice what you’ve learned and get feedback on your progress.
-The assignments will be graded in class, and will generally be due on the same day as our lab sessions.
-Grading is done on a 10-point scale:
+You must demonstrate your finished lab assignments in the class, lab sections, or office hours to get credit.

 Projects: The best way to learn is by putting theory into practice.
 This course features large projects that count for the majority of your grade.
 Remember to start early, ask questions, and go to office hours if necessary.

 - Do not cheat.
 Review the Honor Code, and if in doubt about whether or not something is cheating, ask the professor.

 - The course staff will run cheat detection software that includes past assignments.

 - If you cheat, you will get a 0 on the assignment or an F in the class.

 - Submit code via GitHub.
 Commit your changes frequently as you work on the assignments.

 - Grading will be carried out on the VMs we set up in class.
 If your code does not compile or run on your VM, you receive an automatic 0.